Tupac Shakur – How Did He Die?

 The tension between the two rival gangs escalated with a shooting and robbing incident in 1994.
 Tupac blamed the East Coast rap gang for the incident, causing significant clashes between the two groups.
 The rivalry between Tupac and Biggie reached new heights in 1996 with the release of a ‘diss’ track called “Hit ‘Em Up.’
 The song’s lyrics are directly aimed at Sean Puffy Combs, Wallace, and Mobb Deep.

 What began with words eventually led to physical violence and even murder.
-Most people agree that the intense rivalry led to the death of both Tupac Shakur and his rival Notorious B.I.G., who was shot six months later in a similar drive-by shooting in Los Angeles.
+Most people agree that the intense rivalry led to the death of Tupac Shakur and his rival, Notorious B.I.G., who was shot six months later in a similar drive-by shooting in Los Angeles.
 The shooting incident was believed to be tied directly to members of the East Coast rappers, and the killing of Notorious B.I.G. was believed to be in retaliation for Tupac’s murder.

 What happened on the night of Tupac Shakur’s death?